 But first, what is transfer tape for vinyl?

-Transfer tape is a clear, sticky tape that is used to move vinyl from its backing to the project you’re working on.
-In order to do that, you first need to apply the transfer tape to the vinyl, and that’s where things can get a little sticky!
+Transfer tape is a clear, sticky tape used to move vinyl from its backing to the project you’re working on.
+To do that, you first need to apply the transfer tape to the vinyl, and that’s where things can get a little sticky!

-The video below will show you the method I use to apply transfer tape without bubbles.
+The video below will show you how to apply transfer tape without bubbles.
 Scroll just past the video for written instructions.

 Be sure to scroll to the bottom of the post for the list of transfer tape FAQs.